YuseiNozaki/wm-itemstructure-effect/COGNITION_RUN_DEPLOYMENT.md

 # Cognition.run Deployment Instructions

-This project has been restructured for deployment on cognition.run.
-The program functionality remains identical to the original.
+This project is designed for deployment on cognition.run platform.
+The experiment implements a working memory and visual search task using jsPsych v7.

 ## Files for Deployment

 ### 1. JavaScript Code
-**File:** `cognition-run-script.js`
+**File:** `index.html` (JavaScript section)
-- Contains the complete experiment logic
+- Contains the complete experiment logic within `<script>` tags
-- Includes DOM element creation at the beginning
+- Includes dynamic DOM element creation for cognition.run compatibility
-- Ready to copy-paste into cognition.run JavaScript section
+- Ready to extract and paste into cognition.run JavaScript section

 ### 2. CSS Styles
 **File:** `styles.css`
-- Contains all the styling required for the experiment
+- Contains all styling required for the experiment
 - Should be uploaded as a separate CSS file in cognition.run
+- Includes styles for memory grid, search window, and visual elements

 ## Deployment Steps

 1. **Upload CSS File:**
    - Upload `styles.css` to cognition.run as a separate CSS file
-   - The CSS will be automatically linked
+   - The CSS will be automatically linked to your experiment

-2. **Copy JavaScript Code:**
+2. **Extract and Copy JavaScript Code:**
-   - Open `cognition-run-script.js`
+   - Open `index.html` in a text editor
-   - Copy the entire contents
+   - Copy the entire contents between the `<script>` tags (excluding the script tags themselves)
    - Paste into the JavaScript section of cognition.run

 3. **Required External Libraries:**
-   The experiment requires these external libraries (include as script tags in cognition.run):
+   Add these external libraries in cognition.run's library settings:
    ```html
    <script src="https://unpkg.com/jspsych@7"></script>
    <script src="https://unpkg.com/@jspsych/plugin-html-keyboard-response@1"></script>